Avicii786/Modern-App-Api-Dev/README.md

 2. Returning data from Mirage is as fast and easy as writing frontend code
 3. You never alter your application code to consume data from Mirage – your app thinks it's talking to a real network

-### Bootcamp 2020 Project 9A: Create a Shopping Basket using React and Redux Toolkit with TypeScript
+### Project 9A: Create a Shopping Basket using React and Redux Toolkit with TypeScript

 [Create a shopping basket using React and Redux Toolkit](https://developerhandbook.com/stripe/create-shopping-basket-using-redux-toolkit/)

 [Project Repo](https://github.com/jpreecedev/shopping-basket-tutorial)

-### Bootcamp 2020 Project 9B: Building Diaries App using React and Redux Toolkit with TypeScript
+### Project 9B: Building Diaries App using React and Redux Toolkit with TypeScript
 In this project we will be learning to use Redux by building an app that lets users create and manage diaries.
 We will be building our application using React, and we’ll set up Mirage as our API mocking server since we have not yet learned to build API's.

 [We will follow this Tutorial: Setting Up Redux For Use In A Real-World Application](https://www.smashingmagazine.com/2020/08/redux-real-world-application/)